Application period opens: March 31, 2022

 Applications will be considered from well-qualified students in all fields and at all degree levels that require minimal supervision.
-The Fulbright Foundation especially encourages applications in: Modern Greek studies, social sciences, education policy, government/public administration, arts /culture, environmental sciences and business.
+The Fulbright Foundation especially encourages applications for research in: environmental and sustainability studies, marine sciences, STEM fields, STEAM education, negotiation and conflict management/human rights, technology in the arts and education, agriculture, political science, transportation science, climate and climate diplomacy, renewable resources and energy.
 Graduate level students of classical, Byzantine and contemporary Greece who wish to conduct research at the American School of Classical Studies at Athens (ASCSA) are also welcome to apply.
 A separate application to the ASCSA must be filed simultaneously with the Fulbright application.

 Accepted Degree Levels